-To format a URL that will automatically require the user to log in to the proxy server, prepend http://offcampus.lib.washington.edu/login?url= to the actual URL.
+To format a URL that will automatically require the user to log in to the proxy service, prepend http://offcampus.lib.washington.edu/login?url= to the actual URL.
 For example:

 I am not affiliated with the UW, can I access library resources if I visit the Health Sciences Library?